logo

 Risk Factors for Heat Stroke

 Some dogs are more prone to heat stroke than others.
-Dogs with thick, heavy double coats, such as huskies, tend to overheat faster than dogs with lighter coats.
-Older dogs are also more prone to it than younger dogs, and overweight dogs may struggle more as well.
-Brachycephalic dogs, which have very short muzzles, are also more prone to it since they can't pant as effectively.
-This includes breeds such as pugs, bulldogs, and boxers.
-Dogs who have had heat stroke before are more likely to get it again.
+Dogs with thick, heavy double coats, like huskies, overheat faster than dogs with lighter coats.
+Older dogs and overweight dogs also struggle more in the heat.
+Brachycephalic breeds, the ones with short, flat muzzles like pugs, bulldogs, and boxers, are especially vulnerable because they can't pant as effectively.
+And a dog that's had heat stroke before is more likely to get it again.

 Cute bulldog on sunny walk Pekic / Getty Images